 Only funded applications are considered in the data set charted in Figure 3.
 Percentile bin size equals one percentile and there is no overlap between bins.
 Percentiles with decimal places were summed into the next highest integral percentile as follows: 0.1-0.9 was summed into 1, 1.1-1.9 was summed into 2, etc. These cumulative funding data again demonstrate that the vast majority of applications funded by NIDDK fall within the payline, but that NIDDK does exercise some programmatic discretion to reach for a limited number of especially innovative or programmatically important applications.

-Overall, the total number of R01 grants funded by NIDDK has increased 26% since 1997.
+Overall, the total number of R01 grants funded by NIDDK has increased 29% since 1997.
 The major portion of this increase occurred during the years of the NIH budget doubling (1998-2003).
-Over the past five years there has been a slight decline in the number of grants funded.
-NIDDK consistently funds approximately 500 competing awards each fiscal year.
-In general about half of these are new (Type 1) awards and half are competing renewals, although there is some variation from year to year.
+Over the past five years there has been a modest (~5%) decline in the total number of grants funded.

 Figure 5: Number of competing NIDDK R01 applications (including revisions) received for funding consideration in FY 1998-2012.

 Figure 5 shows a substantial increase in the number of competing R01 applications received by NIDDK between FY 1998 and 2006.
-However, the numbers of competing applications have remained relatively flat since 2006.
+However, the numbers of competing applications have declined somewhat since 2006.
 Much of the observed increase between 1998 and 2006 was primarily due to new (Type 1) applications.
 Submission rates for competing renewal applications fluctuated somewhat between 1998 and 2012, but overall the numbers of renewal applications have remained relatively flat.

-Figure 7: Median total costs (includes direct and indirect costs) of NIDDK R01 grants (competing and non-competing) in FY 1995-2011
+Figure 7: Median Total Costs (includes direct and indirect costs) of NIDDK R01 Grants (competing and non-competing) in FY 1995-2012.

 Figure 8: NIDDK Extramural research funding by category (Competing and Non-Competing)